Many of us enjoy getting out for a walk in the fresh air – whether it’s to break up our days or get some peace of mind.

 Nordic walking shoes

 Walking distances in the wrong type of shoe can lead to painful sores like blisters and put a damper on your experience.
-So it’s worth investing in a decent pair of Nordic walking shoes so that you focus on your technique and enjoy your surroundings – rather than worrying about your feet!
+So, it’s worth investing in a decent pair of Nordic walking shoes so you can focus on your technique and enjoy your surroundings – rather than worrying about your feet.

-There are a few things to look out for when searching for the right pair of Nordic walking shoes that’ll help you get the most out of your walks.
-Firstly, check that your walking shoes are comfortable and supportive, with good cushioning, so that they can successfully tackle various terrains.
+There are a few things to look out for when searching for the right pair of Nordic walking shoes.
+Firstly, check they’re comfortable and supportive, with good cushioning, so they can successfully tackle various terrains.

-Next, it’s a good idea to go for a pair of shoes or boots that are waterproof and provide your feet with ample room to breathe.
-The last thing you want to deal with is wet feet, as this will be enough to ruin even the shortest of walks.
+Next, it’s a good idea to go for a pair that’s waterproof and provides your feet with ample room to breathe.
+The last thing you want to deal with is wet feet, as this can be enough to ruin even the shortest of walks.

-And lastly, try and opt for shoes with a flexible sole in order to achieve the heel-to-toe foot roll, which, as we’ve said, is key to maintaining good posture while walking.
+And lastly, try to choose shoes with a flexible sole to help you achieve the heel-to-toe foot roll.
+As we’ve said, this is key to maintaining good posture while walking.

-To help you find the right pair of Nordic walking shoes, Bristol Nordic Walking group have put together this list of the best boots for Nordic Walking.
-Some items can be pricey, however, if you’re looking to commit to Nordic Walking as a long-term hobby, then sometimes it’s best to invest in a more expensive pair that you know will last.
+To help you find the right pair of Nordic walking shoes, Bristol Nordic Walking has put together this list of the best boots around.
+Some items can be pricey, however, if you’re looking to commit to Nordic Walking as a long-term hobby, it can be better to invest in a more expensive pair that you know will last.

 Appropriate clothing and accessories for Nordic walking

-It’s best to opt for lightweight clothing when Nordic walking, as heavy jumpers and coats can weigh you down.
-It’s also likely that you’ll warm up once you get going, and it’s much easier to wear several layers of light clothing that you can remove easily, than one extra-thick item.
+It’s best to choose lightweight clothing for Nordic walking, as heavy jumpers and coats can weigh you down.
+It’s also likely that you’ll warm up once you get going.
+With this in mind, it’s much easier to wear several layers of light clothing that you can remove quickly, than one extra-thick item.

-It’s also recommended not to wear clothing that’s likely to flap either side of your body, as this could interfere with your pole motions.
+Nordic walking veterans also recommended avoiding clothing likely to flap on either side of your body, as this could interfere with your pole motions.

-In the winter, you might like to consider lightweight gloves, a hat, and a waterproof coat to keep you dry and insulated.
-And in the summer, high-factor sunscreen and sunglasses are an important addition to protect yourself against powerful rays.
-And of course, it’s always important to carry a water bottle around with you to ensure you remain hydrated.
+In the winter, you might want to consider lightweight gloves, a hat, and a waterproof coat to keep you dry and insulated.
+In the summer, high-factor sunscreen and sunglasses are important to protect you against powerful rays.
+And, of course, it’s always important to carry a water bottle around with you to help you stay hydrated.

 Rucksacks and bags for Nordic walking